Defunct bus routes in Greater Manchester formed after deregulation day

 What happened next: the P1 service was withdrawn in 1992, a year after its extension to Oldham.
 Much of the route lives on in the form of the 41 (except for the Morrisons link via Armadale Road North) and the 337, both operated by Speedwellbus and First Pioneer.

-2016 Update: the 337 is now the 339, which is operated by MCT Travel (Manchester Community Transport).
-Ironically, the 339’s replacement in Dukinfield, the 41, is also operated by MCT Travel.
-Sunday and Bank Holiday daytime journeys on the Crowhill route are numbered 338 and operated by First Greater Manchester.
+2020 Update: In 2016 we found that the 337 is now the 339 and operated by MCT Travel.
+Ironically, the 339’s replacement in Dukinfield, the 41, was also operated by MCT Travel.
+Sunday and Bank Holiday daytime journeys on the Crowhill route were numbered 338 and operated by First Greater Manchester.
 Evening journeys on the 338 were discontinued in April 2015.

 9: Ashton – Failsworth – Manchester (434):